-Issued written authorization from DTPW for work in the DTPW Right of Way and DTPW Safety Zones.
-Construction Work Orders are specific with regard to the scope, extent, additional requirements or limitations, and allowable schedule of approved work to be completed in the DTPW Right of Way and Safety Zones.
+DTPW Right of Way and DTPW Safety Zones.
+Construction Work Orders are specific with regard to the scope, extent, additional requirements or limitations, and allowable

-CONTRACT DRAWINGS - The plans, profiles, typical cross-sections, general crosssections, elevations, schedules and details which show locations, character and dimensions of the work.
+CONTRACT DRAWINGS -

+The plans, profiles, typical cross-sections, general cross-sections, elevations, schedules and details which show locations, character and dimensions of the work.

-AUTHORIZED SAFETY REPRESENTATIVE - The person designated as authorized safety representative who will be responsible for work site safety and for reporting all insurance claims.
+CONTRACTOR'S AUTHORIZED SAFETY REPRESENTATIVE -

+The person designated as authorized safety representative who will be responsible for work site safety and for reporting all insurance claims.

-CONTRACTOR'S
+CONTRACTOR-

-- CONTRACTOR-The individual, firm, partnership, corporation, or combination thereof, private, municipal, or public, including joint ventures, which, as an independent contractor, has entered into a contract with MDC, who is referred to throughout the Contract Documents by singular in number and masculine in gender. - CHUTE- A trough or tube used to guide and transport sliding objects, materials, or debris from a higher to a lower level. - DEGRADATION Falling from an initial level to a lower level in quality or performance. - DEMOLITION Dismantling, razing, destroying, or wrecking any fixed building or structure or any part thereof. - EMERGENCY A situation which is life threatening or which can cause serious damage on or in the immediate vicinity of any transit facility, structure, bus or train. - EMPLOYEE A person employed by the Contractor or Subcontractor. - EQUIPMENT FAILURE The state in which equipment no longer meets the minimum acceptable specified performance and cannot be restored through operator adjustment or control. - FTA Federal Transit Administration, formerly UMTA. - FAILURE An inability to perform an intended function within specified tolerances.
+The individual, firm, partnership, corporation, or combination thereof, private, municipal, or public, including joint ventures, which, as an independent contractor, has entered into a contract with MDC, who is referred to throughout the Contract Documents by singular in number and masculine in gender.

+gena

+CHUTE- A trough or tube used to guide and transport sliding objects, materials, or debris from a higher to a lower level.

+DEGRADATION - Falling from an initial level to a lower level in quality or performance.

+DEMOLITION - Dismantling, razing, destroying, or wrecking any fixed building or structure or any part thereof.

+EMERGENCY - A situation which is life threatening or which can cause serious damage on or in the immediate vicinity of any transit facility, structure, bus or train.

+EMPLOYEE - A person employed by the Contractor or Subcontractor.

+EQUIPMENT FAILURE - The state in which equipment no longer meets the minimum acceptable specified performance and cannot be restored through operator adjustment or control.

+FTA - Federal Transit Administration, formerly UMTA.

+FAILURE - An inability to perform an intended function within specified tolerances.

-HAZARD - Any real or potential condition that can cause injury or death; or damage to or loss of equipment or property.
+HAZARD - Any real or potential condition that can cause injury or death;

+or damage to or loss of equipment or property.